Quinn-Interactive/silverstripe-webp-substitution/README.md

 There is a default limit of 32 megapixels, over which conversion is not attempted.
 This is to avoid overtaxing the server's virtual memory.
 This setting can be overridden as shown below.
+If you change the `webp_file_suffix`, you must also change the suffix in your nginx configuration (see example below).

 ```yaml
 QuinnInteractive\WebPSub\Task\ConvertImagesToWebpTask: